OktayBalaban/LLM_and_AI_Agent_Projects/Readme.md

 - Choose which stems to include in the final mix.
 - Download the **remixed result** as an MP3.

-This app showcases practical use of **source separation models** for musicians, producers and audio hobbyists.
+This app provides a practical way to use source separation models for musicians, producers, and audio hobbyists in everyday audio editing tasks.

+A more advanced version, **SoundPilot**, is also available for local setup.
+SoundPilot accepts both song names and YouTube links, uses smart song recognition that tolerates typos, distinguishes live versions etc and automatically preapares the track with extracted instruments:
+GitHub – oktaybalaban/soundpilot

 ### 🎭 [Werewolf Game: Agent-Driven Role-Playing Experience](https://huggingface.co/spaces/OktayBalaban/Werewolf_Game)